 As you may know, ST also produces his own debugger/programmer called ST-Link.
-It supports either JTAG and SWD interfaces.
-You can purchase an ST-Link USB adapter, but there is a better option and if you are into STM32 microcontroller business you probably already own one of ST32 Discovery boards.
-Since I have STM32VLDiscovery nearby, this is how we can program another STM32F103RBT6 board using only four wires.
+It supports JTAG and SWD interfaces.
+You can purchase an ST-Link USB adapter, but there is a better option if you are into STM32 microcontrollers, and probably own one of ST32 Discovery boards.
+Since I have STM32VLDiscovery nearby, this is how to program another STM32F103RBT6 board using only four wires.

 Then locate CN2 pins and connect them to target boards JTAG connector as follows:

 - VDD (pin 1) to JTAG VCC (pin 1)

 - SWCLK (pin 2) to JTCK (pin 9)

 - SWDIO (pin 4) to JTMS (pin 7)

 - GND (pin 3) to GND (pin 4)

 Power both boards and open ST-Link utility.
 You can see that the Medium Density board has been detected.

 Now you can load the binary file, and program microcontrollers Flash memory.
 Using the Target menu, you can perform additional operations similar to J-Flash.

 An exciting feature of ST-Link is MCU panel.
 Here you can do various things like Run code, halt, step, reset, core reset, and read core registers.
 You can treat this panel as a quick debugger